Zeneric09/zen-s-GTA-SA-mod-list/README.md

 Essential GTA SA Mods:

-[Modloader](https://www.mixmods.com.br/2018/01/modloader/) - read the install instruction in the readme. [replace its ini with this](https://drive.google.com/drive/folders/1xVbDgAr3ppv_5dsITO_FTtU1Vhr9Y5Zn?usp=sharing).
+[Modloader](https://www.mixmods.com.br/2018/01/modloader/) - read the install instruction in the readme.
+Replace modloader.ini with the one from google drive.

 Create a folder in the modloader folder and name it as "1" (directory structure set up like this: gtasa/modloader/1/) and put all mods from the list here into that "1" folder unless stated differently.